Manage Intelligent Capture

 Based on the 10-minute spectrum analysis duration, Catalyst Center automatically runs enable and disable tasks for the capture session.
 To view the configuration preview of the enable and disable tasks, go to the Tasks window, open the task, and click View Work Item Details.
 If you don't view the configuration preview before the task completes, the option to preview is no longer available when it completes.

-You can view the spectrum analysis data of an AP using the following procedure.
+You can view the spectrum analysis data of an AP using this procedure.

 Procedure